AidySun/Java/Spring_Boot/README.md

   * Refreshing configuration

 ## Offloading Async Activities with Lightweight, Shot-lived Tasks
-#### Asynchronous processing in Microservices
+#### Asynchronous processing in Micro-services
-  * reduce denpendencies between services
+  * reduce dependencies between services
-    * messaging is a key conponent
+    * messaging is a key component
-  * support low latency, high thoughput
+  * support low latency, high throughput
   * Facilitate event-driven computing
     * no waiting

 #### Problems with Status Quo (synchronous communication)
   * Waste resources - consuming resources even when services aren't in use
   * Heavy - services baked into monolithic deployments (all in one)
-  * Unflexible - challenges scaling services on demand
+  * Inflexible - challenges scaling services on demand
-  * Hard debugging - Diffculty tracing services calls
+  * Hard debugging - Difficulty tracing services calls

-#### What Exactly Is "Serverless" Computing
+#### What Exactly Is "Server-less" Computing
   * Deploy "function" instead of "application"
   * Run code without know of infrastructure
-  * Automatic horizental scaling
+  * Automatic horizontal scaling
   * start fast, run short

 #### Spring Cloud Task
-**Short-lived, asynchronous microservices**
+**Short-lived, asynchronous micro-services**
 * Spring (Boot) with access to beans
 * Task is stateless
 * Bootstrap logic with Runner
-* Can subscribe to lifecycle events
+* Can subscribe to life-cycle events

+#### OAuth2.0
+* OAuth is a protocol for authorization
+* provides authorization flow for various clients
+  * gets a toke after authentication
+  * check token with session on authorization server
+* Obtain limited access to use accounts
+* Separates idea of user and client
+* Access token carries more than identity
+  * token-based
+* NOT a authentication scheme